Vertebral Tumor

 What is a vertebral tumor?

-What are the types of vertebral tumors?
+What are the symptoms of a vertebral tumor?

 What causes vertebral tumors?